main1.jpg

 Y2 = Butternut Yellow (Y) with Black top (2)

 Butternut Yellow was also used on other Chevrolet models such as the Chevelle, Corvette, Impala and Nova.
-It was also available on other GM models under other names.
+It was also available on other GM models under various names.
 For Oldsmobile it was called Saffron.
 Over at Pontiac it was known as Mayfair Maize.
 And on Buicks it was referred to as Cameo Cream.